quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/other/upgrade-guide.md

 npm install @quasar/quasar-ui-qcalendar
 ```

-These commands install the current QCalendar v5 release candidate until v5 is released as stable.

 ## App extension changes

 - The app extension now requires Vite.
 It will stop with an error if it is installed in a non-Vite Quasar app.
 - The extension registers the Vite boot file only.
 The previous webpack boot file has been removed.
 - The extension is compatible with `@quasar/app-vite` `>=3.0.0`.
 - App extension source scripts are authored in TypeScript and compiled before publishing.
-The package entry points to `dist/index.js` so installed release-candidate users do not rely on Node loading TypeScript from `node_modules`.
+The package entry points to `dist/index.js` so installed users do not rely on Node loading TypeScript from `node_modules`.
 - The extension runtime boot file is published as `dist/boot/vite-register.js`.
 - If you generate your own boot file inside the Quasar app, it should import `defineBoot` from `#q-app`, matching the Quasar CLI Vite 3 alias.